Skip to main content

 Key Takeaways

-• Effective market research can be done affordably through interviews, free data sources, and social listening
+• Effective market research can be done affordably: 20 customer interviews, free data sources, competitor review mining, and a landing page test cover most of what you need at the idea stage.

 Frequently Asked Questions